wp-plugins/spam-captcha/readme.txt

 You may configure (for the captcha):

-* The color of the background
+* the color of the background
-* The color of the letters
+* the color of the letters
-* The size of the image
+* the size of the image
-* The size of the letters
+* the size of the letters
-* The slant of the letters
+* the slant of the letters
+* the deformation of the letters
 * ...

 This plugin is under GPL licence